karanchinch10/project/README.md

 # [1.
 Web Scraping Housing Data](https://github.com/karanchinch10/Web-Scraping-)
-Web scraping used to obtain huge data from websites & extracting/parsing required info from it which usually in unstructured form (HTML format) which is then converted into structured data in a spreadsheet or database so it can used in various applications.
+Web scraping used to obtain huge data from websites & extracting/parsing required info from it which usually in unstructured form (HTML format) and then its converted into structured data in a spreadsheet or database so it can be used in various applications.

 * Used `requests` and `BeautifulSoup` libraries to perform the web scraping.
 * All **Important parameters** related to housing such **house price, total sqft area, project by, location, BHK and so on**  are scraped from website ***<a href="https://www.makaan.com"><strong>makaan.com</strong></a>***
-* Objective is To know Price of house for **differents location** in **mumbai** city
+* Objective is to know Price of house for **differents location** in **mumbai** city.
-* Data from **250 pages scarpped and store in single dataframe** export to csv file
+* Data from **250 pages scarpped, store in single dataframe** & export to csv file.
-* Perform **Data cleaning and Data Visualization on Scrapped data** to know imp features & their correlation with house price
+* **Clean Scrapped data and Visualize** to know important features & their correlation with house price.
-* Compare **Price rate for different location BHK wise** to know which location has highest rate
+* Compare **Price rate for different location BHK wise** to understand location with higher rate.
 * Tech stack used:`Python,requests,BeautifulSoup,pandas`.<br>
 -
   -  👉<a href="https://github.com/karanchinch10/Web-Scraping-/blob/main/Web%20Scraping%20-%20House%20mumbai.ipynb"><strong>Web Scraping</strong></a> 💝